-During the centuries the salts have migrated into the walls everywhere, and saturated the wall fabric of the walls with salts all the way up to the ceiling - as shown in the video below, a live footage recorded by us during our last visit.
+Over the centuries, salt has migrated into the walls everywhere, and saturated the brickwork all the way up to the ceiling - as shown in the video below, a footage recorded by us during our last visit.

 Plastering these walls seems a nearly impossible task.
 A normal plaster wouldn't last here more than a few months.
-A hard sand-and-cement plaster - apart from being non-building-friendly - would also soon detach and fall off in big chunks,
+A hard sand-and-cement plaster - apart from being non-building-friendly - would also soon detach and fall off in slabs,

 The City Council of Venice has turned to our Italian partners MGN for a solution, due to their top-most expertise in lime, as well as their plasters being recognized as one of the best (if not THE best) in conservation circles throughout Italy.
 As a result they have devised a plastering schedule for re-plastering the saltiest building in the world: Magazzini del Sale - The Old Venetian Salt Storage!

 The Base Plaster - A Traditional Salt-Resistant Roman Lime Mix